jroy1992/VersionManager/README.md

 Tool to manage cache versions in houdini.

 ## Features
-* Presents list of available versions of all the caches in the houdini scene
+* Presents a list of available versions of all the caches in the houdini scene
 * Enables switching to any available version
 * Provides the option to delete unused versions of a cache